-Automotive Electrical Wiring for a Car Radio
+Automotive Electrical Radio Wiring

-| Summary: How to install wiring for a car stereo and understand all the speaker wiring colors. |
+Summary: How to install wiring for a car stereo and understand all the speaker wiring colors. |

 Electrical Wiring a Radio and Car Stereo - Speakers and Power |